 Rationale

-Generalized edema is systemic soft tissue swelling produced by expansion of the interstitial fluid volume.
-This condition may be caused by serious underlying disease.
+Generalized edema is systemic palpable soft tissue swelling produced by expansion of the interstitial fluid volume.
+This condition may be caused by serious underlying disease and can be life-threatening.

 Causal Conditions